 University units who chose to create their own accounts are responsible for contact lists and content, but those who wish to use the service a single time through web strategy and development should still create their own materials ahead of time.

 Contact lists should be created using Microsoft Excel, saved as either Excel or CSV files.
 FER will not accept xlsx files without being converted or saved in compatibility mode.
 Contact lists should be formatted clearly, with columns for all the available and pertinent information, including first name, last name, full name, email address, and so forth.

 Content for messages should include both HTML and Plain-text version of the emails to be sent.

 Hyperlinks in the HTML version should not take the form of the address in the content.
 For example, if a user wanted to include a link to the Missouri State website, it should be formatted "Click here to visit the Missouri State website" rather than "Please visit https://missouristate.edu."
 This will prevent your message from being marked as spam by some filters.

 Linked text should reference the absolute path rather than simply www.yourwebsite.com.
 Be sure to include "https://".

 Templates for emails can be created by users with HTML experience.
-Web & New Media can also create custom templates for $300.
+Web strategy and development can also create custom templates for $300.